apache/zeppelin/docs/interpreter/python.md

 zeppelin.interpreter.launcher yarn
 zeppelin.yarn.dist.archives /home/hadoop/python_3.tar.gz#environment
 zeppelin.interpreter.conda.env.name environment
-zeppelin.python ./environment/bin/python
 ```

 `zeppelin.yarn.dist.archives` is the python conda environment tar which is created in step 1.
 This tar will be shipped to yarn container and untar in the working directory of yarn container.
-`environment` is the folder name after untar.
-Also you need to specify `zeppelin.python` as `./environment/bin/python` which is the
+`environment` in `/home/hadoop/python_3.tar.gz#environment` is the folder name after untar.
+This folder name should be the same as `zeppelin.interpreter.conda.env.name`.
-python path of the conda environment in yarn container.

 ## Python environments (used for non-yarn mode)